rabocse/salesforce-backlog-cli/README.md

 ## Next Steps

+- Input for the script to be accepted via enviroment variables.
+(Seems more suitable)
 - Parse JSON output and extract only the "access token" value.
 - Pass the access token value to next section of the script.
 (To download the backlog)